Flavor structure from `canonical' Yukawa interactions and `emergent' kinetic terms: `Emergent' kinetic terms

 where $f^{(n)}_{Q~\!ij}$, $f^{(n)}_{U~\!ij}$ and $f^{(n)}_{D~\!ij}$ are Yukawa coupling matrices, $i, j=1,2,3$, ${Q}_{{\rm R}i}^{(n)}$, ${U}_{{\rm L}i}^{(n)}$ and ${D}_{{\rm L}i}^{(n)}$ are massive fermions and ${\Phi}_q^{(n)}$, ${\Phi}_u^{(n)}$ and ${\Phi}_d^{(n)}$ are massive scalar fields.
 We take quantized couplings $f^{(n)}_{Q~\!ij}$, $f^{(n)}_{U~\!ij}$ and $f^{(n)}_{D~\!ij}$ and quantized masses of ${Q}_{{\rm R}i}^{(n)}$, ${U}_{{\rm L}i}^{(n)}$ and ${D}_{{\rm L}i}^{(n)}$ such that

-where $n_{Qi}$, $n_{Ui}$ and $n_{Di}$ are integers and no summation is done for repeated indices.
-Here and hereafter, we treat $f_{Q~\!ij}$, $f_{U~\!ij}$ and $f_{D~\!ij}$ as complex matrices with elements of $O(1)$, although one of them can become a diagonal form after performing a suitable bi-unitary transformation, keeping both quark Yukawa interactions in the SM and kinetic terms of massive particles the canonical ones.
+where $n_{Qi}$, $n_{Ui}$ and $n_{Di}$ are integers and no summation is done for repeated indices.\footnote{ We assume that interactions given by eq.~\eqref{Y-KK} also have a feature relating to universality which gauge interactions do, i.e., Kaluza-Klein modes can have gauge quantum numbers proportional to their masses upon $S^1$ compactification.
+This feature can be realized if interactions originated from a large unified gauge interaction.} Here and hereafter, we treat $f_{Q~\!ij}$, $f_{U~\!ij}$ and $f_{D~\!ij}$ as complex matrices with elements of $O(1)$, although one of them can become a diagonal form after performing a suitable bi-unitary transformation, keeping both quark Yukawa interactions in the SM and kinetic terms of massive particles the canonical ones.
 Then, the kinetic coefficients of $q'_{{\rm L}}$ at the one-loop level are calculated based on the diagram in Figure~\ref{1loop}.

 After summing over towers of states up to the UV cutoff scale $\Lambda$, we estimate the contribution of $k_{ij}^{(q)}$ as